joaotavora/sly/README.md

 SLY is Sylvester the Cat's Common Lisp IDE for Emacs.
 See it in action in [this screencast][7].

-SLY is a fork of [SLIME][1], and contains the following improvements over
+SLY is a fork of [SLIME][1] and contains the following improvements upon
 it:

 * Completely redesigned REPL based on Emacs's own full-featured `comint.el`